Poisson binomial distribution: Probability mass function

-Still other methods are described in "Statistical Applications of the Poisson-Binomial and conditional Bernoulli distributions" by Chen and Liu.
+Still other methods are described in "Statistical Applications of the Poisson-Binomial and conditional Bernoulli distributions" by Chen and Liu and in "A simple and fast method for computing the Poisson binomial distribution function" by Biscarri et al.

+Cumulative distribution function

+The cumulative distribution function (CDF) can be expressed as:

+where $F_\ell$ is the set of all subsets of size $\ell$ that can be selected from $\{1,2,3,\ldots,n\}$.

+It can be computed by invoking the DC function above, and then adding elements $0$ through $k$ of the returned PMF array.

 Properties

-Mean and Variance
+Mean and variance

 Since a Poisson binomial distributed variable is a sum of n independent Bernoulli distributed variables, its mean and variance will simply be sums of the mean and variance of the n Bernoulli distributions: